If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

-As we are in a dormant period of the franchise after the Jurassic World franchise has finished out its trilogy, it's time now to take these movies (and the TV show) out of amber and appreciate it once again (or for the first time, if you've never seen one of these classic dinosaur movies).
+As we exit the briefly dormant period of the franchise after the Jurassic World movies finished its trilogy, it's time now to take these movies — and the TV show — out of amber and appreciate it once again… or for the first time, if you've never seen one of these classic dinosaur movies.

-While you might recall the Jurassic six films, we must point out the excellent Jurassic World Camp Cretaceous animated series too; don't let the kid-label fool you - it's excellent entertainment, and is bolstered by watching the movies alongside it.
+While you might recall the Jurassic seven films, we must point out the excellent Jurassic World Camp Cretaceous animated series too; don't let the kid-label fool you: it's excellent entertainment, and is bolstered by watching the movies alongside it.

-Jurassic Park and Jurassic World in release order
+Jurassic Park movies and Jurassic World movies in release order

-Speaking as someone who watched Jurassic Park in theaters back when it was released in 1993 and reveled in that IMAX-quality speaker system of my local movieplex, the best way to watch the Jurassic Park and Jurassic World movies is in the order in which they were released.
+Speaking as someone who watched Jurassic Park in theaters back when it was released in 1993 and reveled in that IMAX-quality speaker system of my local movieplex, the best way to watch the Jurassic Park in order and Jurassic World movies in order is in the order in which they were released.

 In fact, watching them in quick succession - especially the second and third parts of each trilogy - give you some added resonance for the serialized story told in those chapters.

-Here's how to watch the Jurassic movies and TV show in release order:
+Here's how to watch the Jurassic Park movies, Jurassic World movies, and TV show in release order:

 - Jurassic Park (1993)